jacurtis813/presentation-workflow/README.md

 23. Create the comments for the new html file and the css file.
 24. Find a google font to embed with our file, future font styling.
 Embed both the link and the font-family style value.
 25. Beging creating the styles for the landing page.
 Start with the basic css styling.
+26. Create the folder for the images.
+Dowload the zip files- images needed for mini-project.
+27. Copy the image and create th url to the showcase image on the landing page.
+28. Test and run all the code that we have created at this time.
+Save all the changes.
+29. After creating the image as the background, set the properties and values for the image to display properly.
+30.